DanielVesterbaek/launch-control-documentation/docs/source/animation-handles.rst

 Expanded UI
 ------

-Extra Animation Handles can be revealed giving the user more flexibility when animating.
+Extra Animation Handles are visible when "Expanded UI" is selected in in the View settings.
+The handles can be revealed giving the user more flexibility when animating.
 Inside the Manual Gearbox, the :ref:`enable_extra_handles` can be enabled.

 |